-Q. Special Dietary Considerations
+P. Special Dietary Considerations

 The special dietary needs of clients must be considered in all menu planning, food selection, and meal preparation.
 Religious, ethnic, or regional dietary requirements or preferences of the majority of a group of participants, whether served at a group dining site or receiving home-delivered meals, shall be reflected in the menu and meals served.

-Nutrition providers/contractors shall provide special menus, where feasible and appropriate, to meet the special dietary needs arising from these requirements.
+Nutrition providers shall provide special menus, where feasible and appropriate, to meet the special dietary needs arising from these requirements.

-In determining feasibility and appropriateness of providing meals for special dietary needs, the provider/contractor shall use the following criteria.
+In determining feasibility and appropriateness of providing meals for special dietary needs, the provider shall use the following criteria.

-- 1. The providers/contractors shall verify that there are a sufficient number of persons who need the special menus to ensure that their provision is practical. - 2.
-The providers/contractors shall ensure that appropriate foods and skills necessary to prepare the special menus are available in the planning and service area. - 3.
+- 1. The providers shall verify that there are a sufficient number of persons who need the special menus to ensure that their provision is practical. - 2.
+The providers shall ensure that appropriate foods and skills necessary to prepare the special menus are available in the planning and service area. - 3.
 If a participant is required to follow a medically-prescribed diet, written documentation from the individual's healthcare provider must be obtained prior to enrolling or continuing participation in the program.
-Written documentation from the healthcare provider must be updated annually and kept on file for review by the LGOA or AAA/ADRC if requested. - 4.
-All current certified menus must be posted in an accessible and visible location in each group dining center, as well as at each place of food preparation and plating.
-The provider/contractor must abide by the certified menus.
-The vendor or provider/contractor of food services may make changes to the certified menu only with prior approval from the AAA/ADRC.
-The AAA/ADRC shall provide information in its Area Plan on how requests for menu changes are approved. - 5.
-The AAA/ADRC shall obtain approval for menu changes from the registered dietitian on staff or a dietitian providing consultant services to the AAA/ADRC.
-For purposes of audit, each AAA/ADRC shall keep on file copies of certified menus, including any menu substitutions or changes with explanation, used in the program for a period of one year. - 6.
-All food served by the vendor and provider/contractor must be from an approved source and be wholesome and of good quality.
-It must also be prepared in a facility that meets the requirements of the South Carolina Department of Health and Environmental Control (SCDHEC).
+Written documentation from the healthcare provider must be updated annually and kept on file for review by the LGOA or AAA if requested.

-R. Modified, Therapeutic, and Nonperishable Meals
+Q. Modified, Therapeutic, and Nonperishable Meals